-Our office represented a mother in the Houston area a few years ago whose daughter visited with her father during a divorce case immediately after being issued temporary orders.
+Our office represented a mother in Houston a few years ago whose daughter visited with her father during a divorce case immediately after being issued temporary orders.
 The parents had been named joint managing conservators in those temporary orders, with the father had the right to possess his daughter on the first, third, and fifth weekends of each month.
-This fairly standard possession schedule was almost exactly like a standard possession order contained in the Texas Family Code.
+This fairly standard possession schedule was almost exactly like a standard possession order in the Texas Family Code.

-A major issue arose when our client’s husband was driving under alcohol with the child in the vehicle.
+A major issue arose when our client's husband was driving under alcohol with the child in the vehicle.
 This occurs during the middle of one of his weekend periods of Visitation.
 Our client's husband was arrested and was awakened at night with a call from the police saying that she had to come immediately to the arrest scene to pick up the child.
-Needless to say, this greatly upset our client and set the stage for her filing of an immediate petition to modify the temporary orders.
+This greatly upset our client and set the stage for her filing of an immediate petition to modify the temporary orders.

 The temporary orders restricted the husband's Visitation a great deal.
 They only allowed four additional Visitation periods once remedial measures were taken like drug and alcohol counseling and testing for alcohol before periods of Visitation.
 The husband cannot drive to any place with the child other than at the grocery store or a doctor's visit.
 These were understandably strict requirements that were put in place to prevent anything like this from happening again.